josemvas/clinterface/README.md

 # CLInterface

-*CLInterface* is a simple library to display tab-completion prompts and interactive menus.
+*CLInterface* is a simple command line interface library and interactive menus.

 ## Preliminary steps